ejrsimr/sequtils/README.md

 # sequtils
 General purpose DNA/RNA sequence utilities

+## TODO
+I centralized functions in sequtils.py.
+I need to rewrite scripts to use them

 ## grepseq
 search for regular expression in fasta file, return BED file of loci